torvalds/linux/Documentation/dev-tools/kasan.rst

 2. software tag-based KASAN (similar to userspace HWASan),
 3. hardware tag-based KASAN (based on hardware memory tagging).

+Generic KASAN is mainly used for debugging due to a large memory overhead.
+Software tag-based KASAN can be used for dogfood testing as it has a lower memory overhead that allows using it with real workloads.
+Hardware tag-based KASAN comes with low memory and performance overheads and, therefore, can be used in production.
+Either as an in-field memory bug detector or as a security mitigation.

-Software KASAN modes (1 and 2) use compile-time instrumentation to insert validity checks before every memory access, and therefore require a compiler version that supports that.
+Software KASAN modes (#1 and #2) use compile-time instrumentation to insert validity checks before every memory access and, therefore, require a compiler version that supports that.

-Generic KASAN is supported in both GCC and Clang.
-With GCC it requires version 8.3.0 or later.
+Generic KASAN is supported in GCC and Clang.
+With GCC, it requires version 8.3.0 or later.
 Any supported Clang version is compatible, but detection of out-of-bounds accesses for global variables is only supported since Clang 11.

-Tag-based KASAN is only supported in Clang.
+Software tag-based KASAN mode is only supported in Clang.

+The hardware KASAN mode (#3) relies on hardware to perform the checks but still requires a compiler version that supports memory tagging instructions.
+This mode is supported in GCC 10+ and Clang 11+.

+Both software KASAN modes work with SLUB and SLAB memory allocators, while the hardware tag-based KASAN currently only supports SLUB.

-Currently generic KASAN is supported for the x86_64, arm, arm64, xtensa, s390 and riscv architectures, and tag-based KASAN modes are supported only for arm64.
+Currently, generic KASAN is supported for the x86_64, arm, arm64, xtensa, s390, and riscv architectures, and tag-based KASAN modes are supported only for arm64.

 Usage